CoinPaymentsNet/CoinPaymentsNET.github.io/pages/shopping-carts/magento2.md

 ## Overview

-Meet the best way to accept cryptocurrency on Magento 2.
+Meet the best way to accept cryptocurrencies on Magento 2.
 With CoinPayments Magento 2 Extension, you will easily integrate your ecommerce store with the popular cryptocurrency gateway accepting over 70 altcoins, including Bitcoin and Ethereum.

 ## Installation